Table of Contents

 In the Earth

-Ben Wheatley’s within the Earth seems like a palate cleanser for the English filmmakers, a return to his gnarly, DIY roots after his unimaginative adaptation of Rebecca. just like the films on which Wheatley built his reputation, namely Kill List and Sightseers, within the Earth may be a collision of genres: a dark joke of English manners, a cabin-in-the-woods thriller, pagan horror, and environmental parable.
+Ben Wheatley’s In the Earth seems like a palate cleanser for English filmmakers, a return to his gnarly, DIY roots after his unimaginative adaptation of Rebecca. just like the films on which Wheatley built his reputation, namely Kill List and Sightseers, In the Earth may be a collision of genres: a dark joke of English manners, a cabin-in-the-woods thriller, pagan horror, and environmental parable.

 This film is additionally, like Doug Liman’s recent Locked Down, a response to the Covid-19 pandemic, though Wheatley has seized on a component of pandemic life that other filmmakers have yet to acknowledge: the escalating fetishizing of the remote country in the wake of a sickness that’s confined people indoors.